 Ahrefs shows you tons of data, but the two most important aspects are KD (keyword difficulty) and the keyword's monthly search volume.

 Especially when you're starting out, you want to target keywords with a low KD, and ideally, a high level of traffic.

 You shouldn’t focus entirely on the stats of a keyword, though.
 Understanding why users are searching for something will undoubtedly determine how well you rank.
-This is called understanding search intent and it's a HUGE part of SEO in 2020.
+This is called understanding search intent and it's a HUGE part of SEO in 2021.
+Think about it:

 Google's main priority is serving the best result to the user.
 If someone asks a question, answer it as quickly and concisely as possible!